View Materialization

 );

-Views can be configured in your model files or project configuration.
+Views can be configured at both the model and project level.

 Model-Level Configuration